owlsdepartment/ovee/docs/reactivity/overview.md

 First things first: we add a helper `computed` using `makeComputed`, to track and return all of our open dialogs.
 It's cached, so even if we access it 1000 times, we would return the same value if none of those dialogs changed its state.
 Similar to `ref`, it returns an object with the `.value` field.

 Next, we use our `computed` to render dialogs.
-We use magic `reduce` function and merge all dialogs in one, long, HTML string and then set it as `innerHTML` of our root element.
-To rerun this method everytime we open/close one of the dialogs, we wrap it in `watchEffect`.
-This watcher automatically tracks all reactive references and reruns everytime something changes, in our case: when some dialog is opened or closed.
+We use the magic `reduce` function and merge all dialogs in one, long, HTML string and then set it as `innerHTML` of our root element.
+To rerun this method every time we open/close one of the dialogs, we wrap it in `watchEffect`.
+This watcher automatically tracks all reactive references and reruns every time something changes, in our case: when some dialog is opened or closed.

 This is just a core concept, where you can optionally transform it into an `Ovee.js` component, add a way to destroy dialogs, unregister them, etc., but it shows you that you're free to use reactive variables and watcher's in different scenarios.